 One of the phenomenons of probability is Gambler’s Ruin.
 The most common meaning is that a gambler with finite wealth, playing a fair game (that is, each bet has expected zero value to both sides) will eventually go broke against an opponent with infinite wealth.

-In other words, the maxim of gambler’s ruin is that if you play long enough you will eventually go bankrupt and have to quit the game prematurely.
-The common gambler has far less money than a bookmaker or casino and there will inevitably be a time when he will simply be unable to continue playing and, of course, the house will not be giving credit.
+The truth is that in the world of sports betting, the common gambler has far less money than a bookmaker or casino, and there will inevitably be a time when he will simply be unable to continue playing and, of course, the house will not be giving credit.

 “Long enough” may be a very long time though.
 It mainly depends on how much money the gambler starts with, how much he bets, and the odds of the game.
 Even with better than even odds, the gambler will eventually go bankrupt.
 But, this may take a very long time indeed.